HDFGroup/hdf-rest-api/DatasetOps/POST_Dataset.rst

 type
 ^^^^
-Either a string that is one of the predefined type values, a uuid of a committed type, or a JSON object describing the type.
+Either a string that is one of the predefined type values, a UUID of a committed type, or a JSON object describing the type.
 See :doc:`../Types/index` for details of the type specification.